xfthhxk/blog/README.md

 # blog
+Source code for my [blog](https://xfthhxk.github.io/blog/index.html).

-Static blog generation using babashka.
+The blog is generated using babashka.

 `bb watch` will launch a server on port `8080` and watch the `posts` and `templates` directories.
 Babashka filewatcher pod